soumyadutta-cse/vis4dh.github.io/README.md

 We invite original, unpublished short papers of up to 6 pages including references.
 Please note that 6 pages is the length limit, not the expected length.
 Manuscripts should be prepared according to the guide for authors given at [https://tc.computer.org/vgtc/publications/conference/](https://tc.computer.org/vgtc/publications/conference/).

-## Review Process
+## Submission and Review Process

+The worksho will use the [Precision Conference System (PCS)](https://new.precisionconference.com/user/login) to handle the submission and reviewing process.
+When submitting, at the top of the PCS Submissions tab, please select 'VGTC' for the society, 'PacificVis 2025' for the conference/journal, and 'PacificVis 2025 Workshop on Visualization for Digial and Public Humanities' for the track.
 All submissions will be peer-reviewed by field experts and evaluated based on their relevance to the workshop theme, technical rigor, creativity, originality, and the impact of the methods or results.
 The workshop will follow a double blind review system.

-## Submission Process

-To be announced soon

 ## Publication